PdxCodeGuild/Full-Stack-Day-Class/practice/earthquake.md

 ## Advanced

+* Have the size of each dot correspond to the strength of the earthquake
+* Have the opacity of each dot correspond to how old the earthquake event is

+The [Icon Colors](http://openlayers.org/en/latest/examples/icon-color.html) example shows how to assign different styles to different points.

-* The feed is updated every five minutes, so have your page automatically fetch new data on that interval.
+* The feed is updated every five minutes, so have your page automatically fetch new data on that interval

 ## Super Advanced

 Display a special animation for new earthquake points.

-There's some animation functions as part of GeoJS.
+There's some animation functions as part of OpenLayers.
-CSS animations also might come in handy.
+Check out the [Custom Animation](http://openlayers.org/en/latest/examples/feature-animation.html) example CSS animations also might come in handy.